revanthscu/Statistics_with_R_Specialization_Coursera_Duke_Univesity/Week1Lab.md

+# Week 1 Lab: Introduction to R and RStudio

-# 1. How many variables are included in this data set (data set: arbuthnot)?
+## 1. How many variables are included in this data set (data set: arbuthnot)?
   - 2
     - 2